 ✅ Context

-- One topic per page (Content hubs are helpful)
+- One topic per page (Content hubs Are helpful)

-- Strong internal link to information architecture
+- Strong internal link to Information architecture

 - Semantically meaningful embedding of content with appropriate entities (e.g. Webflow, Schema.org, LLMs)